 |Yes.
 Ensuring safe and sustainable fishing is clearly linked with the achievement of the targets of UN SDG 14 on the oceans.

 There are also clear links with other UN SDGs, including those relating to poverty, hunger, education and training, infrastructure and partnerships.

-The IMO Torremolinos Conference will support these goals.
 Download the fact sheet on the Cape Town Agreement and the SDGs.